aflouat/myquizappv2/front/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+During devlopment process, using test unit for one file using : ng test --include=**/**/quiz.service.spec.ts

 ## Code scaffolding